 Christian Klein jogs onto the stage at SAP SE’s annual sales conference in a grey sweatsuit like he’s taking a victory lap.
 And in some ways, he is.

 The 45-year-old chief executive officer took the helm six years ago just as the company’s sales were starting to stagnate.
 SAP — which makes software that runs finance, sales and other corporate functions — missed the industry’s shift to the cloud and was playing catchup.
-In one of his first earnings reports as CEO, Klein gave a bleak outlook and the company’s shares plummeted more than 20%.
-“I needed a glass of wine or ...
+In one of his ...